Singing in the concerts

 How you can become a Home or Cross Sectional host

-Just pick a date and time that works for you, and if possible, for Siobhan or Denis and let me know the details.
+Just pick a date and time that works for you, and if possible, for one of our Directors and send in the details by email.
 Your sectional information will be:

 - listed in this site’s Choir Life: Calendar (see above)